Griatch/twiddler-configs/README.md

 This is the default keyboard layout coming with the Twiddler since 20 years or so.
-Its letters are ordered alphabetically which makes it pretty easy to learn while making them less than optimal for quick keyboard input - the querty standard of Twiddling.
+Its letters are ordered alphabetically which makes it pretty easy to learn while maybe being less than optimal for quick keyboard input - it's works fine though, and there are some interesting tricks in there.

 ## TabSpace